Day 1: Saturday

 Day 5: Wednesday

-Breakfast will be served between 7.30am and 8.30am.
-We will depart the lodge at 8.45am by bus to Inverfarigaig where we will start stage 3 of the walk to Foyers, a distance of approximately 10.5km.
+After breakfast we will depart by bus to Inverfarigaig where we will start stage 3 of the walk to Foyers, a distance of approximately 10.5km.
 This is a very nice walk in the countryside which benefits from good views over Loch Ness.
 With a heavy climb at the start, we have to pay attention to waymarkers as they can be hidden in the undergrowth.

-When we arrive in Foyers we will have lunch at the Craigdarroch Inn.
-After lunch, we will visit the Falls of Foyers.
-We will return to the lodge where you will have time to relax and sooth the sore muscles.
-At 6.30pm we will have our nightly meeting, with dinner at 7.30 pm and live music from 9.00pm.
+When we arrive in Foyers we will have lunch at the Camerons Tea Room.
+After lunch we will continue our walk, for approx 5km, to the village of Whitebridge.
+On arrival we will have refreshments at the Whitebridge Hotel.
+We will then return to the lodge where you will have time to relax and sooths any sore muscles.
+At 6.30pm we will have our nightly meeting, with dinner at 7.30 pm.

 Day 6: Thursday